 - coordination of outside care and referrals

-- travel health services and recommended immunizations are provided through our travel clinic
+- coordination of outside care and referrals, including travel health services and recommended immunizations through the travel clinic

 Student Health Center Hours

-Our hours are Monday through Thursday, 11:00AM to 7:00PM, and Friday, 9:00AM to 5:00PM, by appointment only.
+Our hours are Monday, Wednesday, Thursday, Friday, 8:00AM to 4:00PM, and Tuesday, 10:00AM to 6:00PM, by appointment only.
 You may request to be excused from classes or clinical activities to access health services.
 If you require an excused absence from a mandatory curricular activity, please contact the Office of Students and Diversity.

-If you’re experiencing a life-threatening emergency outside of our clinic hours, call emergency services (911) or go to the nearest hospital emergency room, and notify us of your treatment as soon as possible.
-NYU Winthrop Hospital’s Emergency Care Services are available 24 hours, 7 days a week, and NYU Winthrop Medical Affiliates Urgent Care is open Monday through Friday, 8:00AM to 8:00PM, and 9:00AM to 3:00PM on weekends and holidays.
+If you’re experiencing a life-threatening emergency outside of our clinic hours, call emergency services (911) or go to the nearest hospital emergency room and notify us of your treatment as soon as possible.
+NYU Langone Hospital—Long Island’s Emergency Care Services are available 24 hours a day, 7 days a week.

 Student Health Insurance